ksmpartners/ernie/ernie-server/README.md

 --------------------------
 Ernie supports HTTP Basic, SAML, or no authentication/authorization.

+__SAML__

-For SAML, use the keystore.location and authentication.mode system properties.
+Use the keystore.location and authentication.mode system properties.
 Again, an example with Maven/Jetty:

 ```
   mvn jetty:run -f ernie-server/pom.xml \